vborder/SpringMVCFilmCRUD/README.md

 search result including the *Film Actors for each movie* and the newly displayed *Category* fields.
-2. **Update**- the user is capable of changing the adjustable fields and alter the database entries of newly created films with IDs 1000+.
+2. **Update**- the user is capable of changing the adjustable fields and alter the database entries.
 I like the term Edit better, but for some reason we like CRUD better than CRED.
 Updating entries sounds like editing to me.
 To *"update"* an entry, you must search and return it and edit it from the results page.